zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 One immediate downside is that the resulting expressions of the new vectors are relatively complicated.
 More radical departures from the formulation of the vector spherical harmonics presented here can be found in the [literature](https://en.wikipedia.org/wiki/Vector_spherical_harmonics).

-In addition to partial orthogonality in the real 3-dimensional space, we may show that the vector spherical harmonics are orthogonal in the [Hilbert space](https://en.wikipedia.org/wiki/Hilbert_space), which (very roughly) means that they are orthogonal on the surface of a sphere for all values of \\(m\\) and \\(n\\).
+In addition to partial orthogonality in the real 3-dimensional space, we may show that the vector spherical harmonics are partially orthogonal in the [Hilbert space](https://en.wikipedia.org/wiki/Hilbert_space), which (very roughly) means that they are orthogonal on the surface of a sphere for all values of \\(m\\) and \\(n\\).

 Let us begin by considering the double integral